-2 Employees may either be assigned to work for their employer or employed by an associated company of their employer.
+1 Employees may either be assigned to work for their employer or employed by an associated company of their employer.

-3 Section 15 of Finance Act 2014 extended the relief to include individuals assigned to work in the State during any of the tax years 2015, 2016 and 2017.
-A number of enhancements were made for those years, including the removal of the upper income threshold of \in 500,000.
-Section 10 of Finance Act 2016 has further extended the relief to the tax year 2020.
+2 Section 15 of Finance Act 2014 extended the relief to include individuals assigned to work in the State during any of the tax years 2015, 2016 and 2017.
+A number of enhancements were made for those years, including the removal of the upper income threshold of €500,000.
+Section 10 of Finance Act 2016 further extended the relief to the tax year 2020.
+Section 15 of Finance Act 2018 inserted an upper income threshold of €1 million.